-HARLOW residents are predicted to wait only five years for a brand new hospital and can now determine what the latest situation is through a newly launched website.
+HARLOW residents are predicted to wait only five years for a brand-new £600 million hospital and can now determine what the latest situation is through a newly launched website.

-The Princess Alexander Hospital Trust (PAHT) has recently launched the new hospital microsite, which is said to be populated with up-to-date information providing a timeline for the much anticipated renovation of the Princess Alexandra Hospital, Harlow Times announced.
+The Princess Alexander Hospital Trust (PAHT) has recently launched the new hospital microsite, which is said to be populated with up-to-date information providing a timeline for the much-anticipated renovation of the Princess Alexandra Hospital.
+Full details about the site are on the hospital website.

 In 1995, Harlow’s hospital became operational, but since then the hospital and infrastructure has received mixed reviews.
 The recent CareQuality Commission report produced in 2020, suggests that the combined rating of the hospital requires improvement, due to safety, medical care and patient record maintenance.